cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-product-add-ons/README.txt

 3. YITH WooCommerce Product Add-Ons in "Single Prodcut" page

 == Changelog ==

+= 2.15.0 – Released on 13 Oct 2022 =

+* New: support for WooCommerce 7.0
+* Update: YITH plugin framework
+* Fix: required add-on for Select add-on only
+* Fix: removed required option for add-on type Radios
+* Fix: minor bugs

+= 2.14.0 – Released on 20 Sep 2022 =

+* New: support for WooCommerce 6.9
+* Update: YITH plugin framework
+* Fix: minor bugs

 = 2.13.0 – Released on 16 Aug 2022 =